-The moratorium operates in conjunction with two reservations declared under the Mineral Titles Act:
+The moratorium operates in conjunction with two reservations declared under the Mineral Titles Act 2010:

 NT EPA advice

-To inform NT Government’s review, the NT EPA has been asked to prepare a report on the following matters:
+To inform the Northern Territory Government’s review, the NT EPA has been asked to prepare a report on the following matters:

-- (a) the actual or potential impacts on the environment and other resource industries, and
+- the actual or potential impacts on the environment and other resource industries

 The Interim Report: Seabed Mining in the Northern Territory was released in November 2012.

-It is anticipated that this draft Final Report will be released for public consultation towards the end of 2020 and the Final Report delivered to the Minister for Environment and Natural Resources in early 2021.
+It is anticipated that the Final Report will be delivered to the Minister for Environment in late 2020.